ComparisonMarch 26, 2026 Updated May 19, 2026 13 min read

 Here's the second thing that catches people off guard.

-Sounds flexible, right?
-It is, in theory.
-But in practice, it creates a weird dynamic where you can burn through your entire allowance in a focused 45-minute work session and then sit idle for over 4 hours waiting for the reset.
+Sounds flexible.
+In practice, it creates a dynamic where you can burn through your entire 5-hour allowance in a focused 45-minute work session and then sit idle for 4 hours waiting for the reset — and if you're already deep into a weekly cap, even the 5-hour reset doesn't fully unlock your throughput.

 The Ghost Rate Limit Bug That Nobody Talks About